Kandoora

 Kondur or Kandoora is the largest village in the Sukhnag River valley, located on the eastern banks of the Sukhnag River.
 It lies on the Beerwah-to-Doodhpathri road and is 26 km from Srinagar, the largest city and summer capital of the union territory of Jammu and Kashmir, which is the southern portion of the wider Indian-administered Kashmir region.

 Kandoora is a rural village, with agriculture its main economic activity.
-The overwhelming majority of its population is Muslim, and their first language is Koshur (Kashmiri), with other languages in use for particular purposes.
+It is a Muslim community, with the inhabitants' first language being Koshur (Kashmiri), with other languages in use for particular purposes.